 Tire manufacturer Goodyear recommends performing the classic penny test.
-Place a penny with Lincoln's head facing the tire.
+Place a penny in a tread groove with Lincoln's head facing down.
 If you can see the top of Lincoln's head, your tread is wearing thin and you need to replace the tires.

 3. Get or perform a tire rotation

 Each time you log 5,000 miles, you need to rotate the tires to help ensure even wear, according to National Institute for Automotive Service Excellence (ASE) recommendations.
 Michelin, however, says you can wait for 6,000 to 8,000 miles.
 Ultimately, tire wear depends on the type of roads (concrete, gravel, blacktop) you travel and your driving style.

 If you have a well-equipped garage complete with multiple jack stands, you can tackle this maintenance task at home.
 But if you notice issues with tire alignment or balancing, you'll need to go to a pro shop for assistance.